vcamp314/vitor-campos-website/README.md

 Future planned updates include:

+* Adding a language toggling functionality with text translated to Japanese
 * Rendering optimizations for the components in the Profile page
 * Adding Lazy loading to the Profile and Contact pages
 * Updating UX design of profile page to be more mobile friendly